Philippines: Climate

-Evening thunderstorms bringing rain over the Philippines is common from June to November.
+Evening thunderstorms bringing rain over the Philippines are common from June to November.

 The Philippines has a tropical maritime climate which is usually hot and humid.
 There are three seasons: a hot dry season from March to May, a rainy season from June to November, and a cool dry season from December to February.
 The southwest monsoon (known as the habagat) lasts from May to October.
 The northeast monsoon (amihan) lasts from November to April.

 The coolest month is January, and the warmest is May.
 Temperatures at sea level across the Philippines tend to be in the same range, regardless of latitude.
 The average annual temperature is around 26.6 C. It is 18.3 C in Baguio, 1500 m above sea level.
 The country's average humidity is 82 percent.
 Annual rainfall is as high as 5000 mm on the mountainous east coast, but less than 1000 mm in some sheltered valleys.

 The Philippine Area of Responsibility has 19 typhoons in a typical year, usually from July to October.
 Eight or nine of them make landfall.
 The wettest recorded typhoon to hit the Philippines dropped 2210 mm in Baguio from July 14 to 18, 1911.
 The country is among the world's ten most vulnerable to climate change.